ldnagel/spatial-r-for-gis-users/README.md

 ### What (spatial things) can you do with R?

-CRAN Task Pages: topic-specific [lists of packages](https://cran.r-project.org/web/views/Spatial.html)
+CRAN Task Pages: topic-specific [lists of packages](https://cran.r-project.org/web/views/Spatial.html).
+From the Spatial page (condensed):

 * Import and export spatial data
   * Common open source and proprietary formats (GeoJSON, ESRI shapefiles, etc)